Box social: American usage

 The practice had fallen out of favor with young people in the 1970s–1990s, but has seen some resurgence in recent years.
 The rules today have become less rigid.
 Men now provide boxes as well, but the goal remains the same: raising money for a school, church, or civic project.

+In culture

 A notable example from pop culture is the second act of the musical Oklahoma!, which is set at a box social.

+In The Simpsons episode "The Mansion Family" (Season 11, Episode 12), Homer holds a box social.